budzskl/budzskl/README.md

 - Built with Python and modern web automation tools
 - In active development, launching beta version soon

+[Strato](https://github.com/budzskl/strato) – Personal productivity dashboard hosted on a Raspberry Pi
+- Combines calendar scheduling, markdown notes, and task tracking in a single unified tool
+- Built with Flask and React, designed for self-hosted usage on a Raspberry Pi 4
+- Enables persistent access across devices for task management and daily planning
+- Inspired by tools like Notion and Google Calendar, built for focus and flexibility

 ### **Deep Diving Into:**
 - Building AI Behaviors
 - Mastering database architecture